iam269/PingUp/README.md

 - Cloudinary for image management
 - All contributors and supporters

+## 📜 Credits

+This project is inspired by [GreatStack](https://greatstack.dev/p/pingup) MERN Social Media tutorial.
+All code is written by [Your Name].
+Licensed under MIT License.

 ## 📞 Support

 If you have any questions or need help: